Emergency & Protective Services

 Martensville Fire Department

-Martensville Fire Department provides fire and Emergency Medical Services (EMS) to those living in the City of Martensville and surrounding areas.
+The Martensville Fire Department Provides Fire and Emergency Medical Services (EMS) to the City of Martensville and surrounding areas.

-Our mission is to serve the area with the highest level of life and property protection.
-We do this through interacting with our community, providing compassionate service, and creating an environment that encourages innovation, professionalism and diversity.
+To serve the area with the highest level of life and property protection through community interaction, compassionate service, and a commitment to innovation, professionalism, and diversity.

 Emergency dispatchers answer 911 calls and assist you while dispatching the Martensville Fire Department.

-The Department consists of highly trained and dedicated paid, on-call first responders and emergency medical technicians, who attend and provide medical assistance and treatment until an ambulance arrives.
+The department consists of highly trained and dedicated paid, on-call first responders who provide medical assistance and treatment at the scene until an ambulance arrives.

-Our Department has three Engines, one of which is equipped with CAFS (compressed air foam system).
-Our rescue pumper is equipped with vehicle extrication equipment.
-The Department also has an 85-foot Aerial Snorkel truck.
+• Two Engines, one of which is equipped with CAFS (compressed air foam system); and the other one, a Rescue Pumper, is equipped with vehicle extrication equipment.

-The Department's Medical Rescue Unit is equipped with rescue tools and carries an Automated External Defibrillator (AED) along with other medical supplies.
+• A Medical Rescue Unit equipped with rescue tools, medical supplies and an Automated External Defibrillator (AED).

 Community Involvement

-Each October during Fire Prevention Week, the Department partners with the Province to share important fire safety messages.
-We host an Open House and provide other educational, family-oriented activities so that residents learn more about fires and fire prevention.
+Each October, during Fire Prevention Week, the Department partners with the Province to promote key fire safety messages.
+We host an Open House and offer educational, family-friendly activities to help residents learn about fire risks and prevention strategies.

-Our members are also actively involved in the community, and attend events including:
+• Our members are actively involved in the community and regularly participate in events such as:

-• Annual Fire Prevention Week BBQ and open house tours
+• Annual Fire Prevention Week BBQ and Open House

 • Buster Days Pancake Breakfast

-• School education in the areas of Fire Prevention and Safety
+• School Education in Fire Prevention and Safety

 • Annual Bicycle Helmet Safety Program